-What subjects can The School Travel Company cover on a school trip abroad?
+What subjects can be covered on a school trip abroad?
 Can multiple subjects be covered?

-We cover most subjects that are taught on the curriculum here in the UK.
-As we are a tailored made company, we are able to adapt and create bespoke and inspirational itineraries for schools.
+Most subjects that are taught on the curriculum here in the UK.
+Companies are able to adapt and create bespoke and inspirational itineraries for schools.
 Many schools when travelling overseas will take students that are studying different subjects within schools.
 Some remain all together as a group visiting popular visits in each destination that cover each of the subjects.
 Others will be split up taking only students to certain visits depending on the subject they are studying.
 For example, in Paris, Art Students may visit The Louvre, Science students may visit Cité des Sciences and Textiles student visiting the Palais Galliera fashion museum before they all meet up at the end of the day in time for another visit as a whole group or dinner at the accommodation.

-There are always going to be language barriers on school trips abroad, how do The School Travel Company help schools with this?
+There are always going to be language barriers on school trips abroad, how do companies help schools with this?

-Here at The School Travel Company, we have staff members who are fluent in French, German, Polish, Spanish and Italian so when we are booking aspects of your trip including accommodation, visits and transport, there is clear communication between ourselves and the supplier.
-We can provide final confirmation documents in multiple languages in the group's final confirmation pack as well as sending to suppliers so again, communication is clear.
-However many of the suppliers we use overseas have worked in the travel industry for many years and have dealt with thousands of international tourists and their English seems to get better and better!
+Staff members who are fluent in French, German, Polish, Spanish and Italian so when they are booking aspects of your trip including accommodation, visits and transport, there is clear communication between the company and the supplier.
+They can provide final confirmation documents in multiple languages in the group's final confirmation pack as well as sending to suppliers so again, communication is clear.
+However many of the suppliers they use overseas have worked in the travel industry for many years and have dealt with thousands of international tourists and their English seems to get better and better!

 If you had to pick one country that offered the most educational benefits for a school trip, where would you pick and for what reasons?

-We all know that school trips take a lot of careful planning but how much of the planning process do The School Travel Company cover?
+We all know that school trips take a lot of careful planning but how much of the planning process do companies cover?

-We make the process of planning a school trip as easy as possible.
-We take the stress out of planning a school trip by putting together a bespoke itinerary to suit the needs of the schools.
-We can suggest suitable accommodation options, transport methods, visits and meal choices.
-We can help and provide examples of launch letters to parents, presentations to use at parents' evenings and other documentation that help you when planning a school trip.
+They strive to make the process of planning a school trip as easy as possible.
+They take the stress out of planning a school trip by putting together a bespoke itinerary to suit the needs of the schools.
+They can suggest suitable accommodation options, transport methods, visits and meal choices.
+They can help and provide examples of launch letters to parents, presentations to use at parents' evenings and other documentation that help you when planning a school trip.
 You shall have a dedicated tour organiser who shall be your main point of contact from the start of the planning process right up until you return from your trip which makes planning a school trip much easier.
-We also offer the best value so schools and teachers shouldn't need to shop around to find the best deal.
+They can also offer great value but schools and teachers should shop around to find the best deal.

 As well as overseas school trips, there is also a lot to offer for schools looking to stay in the UK.
-What are you most popular UK destinations for Educational School Visits?
+What are your most popular UK destinations for Educational School Visits?